Everything You Need To Know About Naxos Island, Greece

 Check out the Venetian Museum in the castle area, which is located in an ancient Venetian mansion.

-This way, you will better understand the structure of the old fortification and taste local wines produced by the family who has owned the mansion for centuries.
+This will help you better understand the structure of the old fortification and taste local wines produced by the family that has owned the mansion for centuries.

 Discover The Ruins Of The Portara